-Confiscation: School staff can seize any prohibited item found as a result of a search.
+Confiscation: School staff can seize any prohibited item found because of a search.
 They can also seize any item, however found, which they consider harmful or detrimental to school discipline.
 Illegal items such as drugs and weapons will be handed to the Police.